 - 1. Bring Funds Raised and Spent for Undeclared but Clearly Identified Candidates Within the Act's Purview.
 Section 431(8)(A)(i) should be amended to include in the definition of "contribution" funds contributed by persons "for the purpose of influencing a clearly identified individual to seek nomination for election or election to Federal office...."
-Section 431(9)(A)(i) should be similarly amended to include within the definition of "expenditure" funds expended by persons on behalf of such "a clearly identified individual." - 2.
+Section 431(9)(A)(i) should be similarly amended to include within the definition of "expenditure" funds expended by persons on behalf of such "a clearly identified individual.". - 2.
 Restrict Corporate and Labor Organization Support for Undeclared but Clearly Identified Candidates.
 Section 441b(b) should be revised to expressly state that corporations, labor organizations and national banks are prohibited from making contributions or expenditures "for the purpose of influencing a clearly identified individual to seek nomination for election or election..." to Federal office. - 3.
 Limit Contributions to Draft Committees.
 The law should include explicit language stating that no person shall make contributions to any committee (including a draft committee) established to influence the nomination or election of a clearly identified individual for any Federal office which, in the aggregate, exceed that person's contribution limit, per candidate, per election.

 Explanation: These proposed amendments were prompted by the decisions of the U.S. Court of Appeals for the District of Columbia Circuit in FEC v.
 Machinists Non-Partisan Political League and FEC v.
 Citizens for Democratic Alternatives in 1980 and the U.S. Court of Appeals for the Eleventh Circuit in FEC v.
 Florida for Kennedy Committee.
 The District of Columbia Circuit held that the Act, as amended in 1979, regulated only the reporting requirements ofdraft committees.
 The Commission sought review of this decision by the Supreme Court, but the Court declined to hear the case.
 Similarly, the Eleventh Circuit found that "committees organized to 'draft' a person for federal office" are not "political committees" within the Commission's investigative authority.
-The Commission believes that the appeals court rulings create a serious imbalance in the election law and the political process because any group organized to gain grass roots support for an undeclared candidate can operate completely outside the strictures of the Federal Election Campaign Act.
-However, any group organized to support a declared candidate is subject to the Act's registration and reporting requirements and contribution limitations.
-Therefore, the potential exists for funneling large aggregations of money, both corporate and private, into the Federal electoral process through unlimited contributions made to draft committees that support undeclared candidates.
+The Commission believes that the appeals court rulings create a serious imbalance in the election law and the political process because a nonauthorized group organized to support someone who has not yet become a candidate may operate completely outside the strictures of the Federal Election Campaign Act.
+However, any group organized to support someone who has in fact become a candidate is subject to the Act's registration and reporting requirements and contribution limitations.
+Therefore, the potential exists for funneling large aggregations of money, both corporate and private, into the Federal electoral process through unlimited contributions made to nonauthorized draft committees that support a person who has not yet become a candidate.
 These recommendations seek to avert that possibility.